What was here before?

 The land for Bridge Playground was acquired in connection with larger land purchases for the construction of the Cross-Bronx Expressway.
 The playground opened in 1957, several years before the seven-mile expressway was completed in 1963.
 Its design included picnic tables, upper and lower sitting areas, and full and half basketball courts.
 In 2021, the park was reconstructed to add two adult fitness areas, a full-size basketball court, and a new playground for children between ages 2 and 5.

-Bridge Playground, on the east side of the Harlem River, takes its name from the adjacent Washington Bridge and the Alexander Hamilton Bridge, which crosses the river a short distance to the south.
-Both bridges connect Manhattan Island to the Bronx.
+Bridge Playground takes its name from the adjacent Washington Bridge and the Alexander Hamilton Bridge, both of which cross the river a short distance to the west and connect Manhattan to the Bronx.